 The RWI policy is often self-contained as to the defined terms and other provisions that trigger coverage thereunder (other than the covered R&Ws, which are contained in the purchase agreement and included by reference), including with respect to the definition of covered losses, events constituting a breach of R&W, knowledge and other exclusions.
 However, in deals in which a buy-side RWI policy is put in place in addition to indemnification obligations granted by the seller, the RWI policy may be informed by the relevant provisions and defined terms in the purchase agreement (e.g., the definition of ‘losses’).
 In those cases, the buyer should be careful not to accept limitations to the relevant defined terms and provisions that it is not willing to accept with regard to the RWI carrier.
 The RWI policy usually follows the materiality scrape provisions in the purchase agreement, for the purpose of determining whether there has been a breach of a R&W and the extent of the losses incurred.

 With its expected increased prominence, it is timely for dealmakers with roles in the premier Latin American M&A transactions to brush up on RWI.
-As long as carriers continue to be willing to offer RWI at an accessible cost, the current environment of social unrest and political instability facing the globe and the region can incentivise the use of RWI, because:
+As long as carriers continue to be willing to offer RWI at an accessible cost, the current global and regional environment of economic growth uncertainty, social unrest and political instability can incentivise the use of RWI, because:

 - sellers will be looking for a clean exit (in particular private equity funds reaching maturity) and will be increasingly reluctant to offer substantial recourse in the face of current uncertainty;

 - the volume of distressed M&A transactions could increase, forcing buyers to seek alternative sources of recovery; and

 - US-based insurers provide a solution to creditworthiness and country risk, particularly in transactions involving local sellers.